AminFadaee/task/README.md

 I try to add sorting feature for list and exports, also I might try to add attributes to each task (due date, urgency, ...).

+The big next feature would be syncing the tasks in the cloud so you could access your tasks anywhere.

 ## Author
 Amin Fadaee